asyncvlsi/act/miniscm/README.md

 a command-line interface, with minimal ineraction with an existing set of commands.

+To use this library:

+* Initialization: Initialize the library by calling `LispInit()`.
+Any default values for built-in variables for your particular use of the interpreter can be set using `LispSetVariable()`.

+* To send a command to the interpreter, use `LispEvaluate()`

+* The interpreter assumes that there are a set of (unknown) built-in functions provided by the user of the library.
+Think of these as the core commands that one would normally have implemented in a particular tool.
+To support this, you have to provide the function `LispDispatch()`.
+This is called by
+the interpreter when it encounters a function it doesn't know about; by default this is assumed to be a function provided by `LispDispatch()`.
+Also the `builtin` call (see below) can be used to force an object to be viewed as a built-in function.

+* `LispInterruptExecution`: variable should be set to 1 to interrupt the execution; normally this is set in a signal handler.

+See the ''prsim'' source for an example.

 ## Supported core functions

 The subset of Scheme supported is summarized below.